GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 <a id="pluginCodeOwnersEnableValidationOnSubmit">plugin.@PLUGIN@.enableValidationOnSubmit</a>
 :       Policy for validating code owner config files when a change is
         submitted.
-Allowed values are `true` (the code owner config file validation is enabled and the submit of invalid code owner config files is rejected), `false` (the code owner config file validation is disabled, invalid code owner config files are not rejected) and `dry_run` (code owner config files are validated, but invalid code owner config files are not rejected).\
+Allowed values are `true` (the code owner config file validation is enabled and the submission of invalid code owner config files is rejected), `false` (the code owner config file validation is disabled, invalid code owner config files are not rejected) and `dry_run` (code owner config files are validated, but invalid code owner config files are not rejected).\